 A Trailers From Hell spot by John “Three Amigos!”
 Landis complements Kino Lorber’s usually (and corporately relevant) assortment of film trailers included on the Vera Cruz disc, with Landis’s usually charming, offhand schtick pointing out IT’S THE WILD BUNCH BEFORE WILD BUNCH! at the trailer’s every hyperbolic turn-of-narrational-and-visual phrase.

-Finally (even Burt’s and Kirk’s grins groaning under the weight of words above), KL provides a reliably clean transfer of and visible improvement on — particularly during Aldrich cinematographer’s Ernest Laszlo’s photo-sensitive day-for-night sequences — visual film elements over previous DVD releases, especially Vera Cruz’s difficult 2:1 aspect ratio, which had noticeably suffered on earlier DVD releases.
+Finally (even Burt’s and Kirk’s grins groaning under the weight of words above), KL provides a reliably clean transfer and visible improvement — particularly during Aldrich cinematographer’s Ernest Laszlo’s photo-sensitive day-for-night sequences — on visual film elements from previous DVD releases, especially Vera Cruz’s difficult 2:1 aspect ratio, which had noticeably suffered on earlier DVD releases.
 (Had The Last Sunset ever appeared before on home video, or at least DVD?
 Dunno, but it sure looks terrific on Blu-ray.)

 Well then, our good day’s done/under the hot Mexican sun, it leaves one with no further recourse than to sign off at a point past cunning, charm, bravery, and mortality with a farflung and hoarse-throated, Burt-and-Kirk-inflected HA!